smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

     plot(Px, Py, color)
 {% endhighlight %}

-In this algorithm, you may realize that the complex numbers are not properly present since their real part *x* and their imaginary part *y* are stored separately.
+In this algorithm, you may realize that the complex numbers are not properly present since their real part *x* and their imaginary part *y* are handled separately.
 This will actually simplify the assembly implementation as complex numbers are not natively present.

-We can see that the first step is the computation of initial points scale from the "pixel" coordinates into the complex plane coordinates.
+We can see that the first step is the computation of the initial points, that are scaled from our grid "pixels" coordinates into the complex plane coordinates.
-Then, for each scaled point, the test consists in studying the convergence of a sequence 🌀 that depends on the coordinates.
+Then, for each initial point, the test consists in studying the convergence of a sequence 🌀 that depends on the coordinates.
-In this algorithm, the number of iteration is used to assign a color to the pixel.
+In this pseudocode, the number of iteration is used to assign a color to the pixel.
-In our cas, we will simply return a boolean value that indicates if wether the function has converged or not for a given initial value.
+In our case however, we will simply return a boolean value that indicates if wether the function has converged or not for a given initial value.

 ### The `draw_mandelbrot` function ✏️

-To organize our code, we will proceed similarly to the previous chapter by separating our code into different functions and into different files.
+To organize our code, we will proceed similarly to the previous chapter by splitting it into two different functions.
-We will start by writing a function `draw_mandelbrot` that iterate over a grid of characters that tests if the associated point belongs to the Mandelbrot set or not :
+We will start by writing a function `draw_mandelbrot` that iterates over the grid coordinates and print a character that depends on its convergence test :

 <div class="collapse-panel"><div>
 <label for="code_1">Expand</label>